kexiZeroing/kexiZeroing.github.io/src/posts/pixel-resolution-fps.md

 });
 ```

-> If you often use DevTools to debug performance problems, you will find that most of the obvious performance issues are caused by the codes we write in event handlers, not the repaint or reflow that are often asked in interviews.

 What’s wrong with creating animations using `setTimeout` or `setInterval`?
 First, the browser might be busy performing other operations, and the `setTimeout` calls might not make it in time for the repaint, and it’s going to be delayed to the next cycle.
 This is bad because we lose one frame, and in the next cycle the animation is performed 2 times, causing the eye to notice the awkward animation.
 Second, the tab is being hidden, or the animation itself could have been scrolled off the page making the update call unnecessary.
 Chrome does throttle `setInterval` and `setTimeout` to max 1 execution per second in hidden tabs, but this isn’t to be relied upon for all browsers.

 > For scripts that rely on WindowTimers like `setInterval()` or `setTimeout()` things get confusing when the site which the script is running on loses focus.
 Chrome, Firefox and maybe others throttle the frequency at which they invoke those timers to a maximum of once per second in such a situation.
 However this is only true for the main thread and does not affect the behavior of Web Workers.
 Therefore it is possible to avoid the throttling by using a worker to do the actual scheduling.
 This is exactly what [worker-timers](https://github.com/chrisguttandin/worker-timers) does.
 It is a replacement for `setInterval()` and `setTimeout()` which works in unfocused windows.